 Nuzhat’s lung cancer story

-“My lung cancer diagnosis began back in October 2021.
-However, with hindsight, I think my symptoms may actually go back to December 2019.
+“My lung cancer journey began in October 2021.
+Looking back, I now believe my symptoms may have started as early as December 2019.”

 “I had been experiencing frequent chest infections.
 I also finally recognised that I was getting out of breath when doing my normal exercise routines.
 This wasn’t apparent initially though; because of Covid restrictions and lockdown when I wasn’t as active as I usually was.
 It was only when we started to get out and about again that I noticed I was getting unusually short of breath.